Noah Wyle: 1995–2005: Continued ER success

 ER was a cultural phenomenon and is now considered one of the all-time greatest television shows.
-It was the most-watched show in television for three years - in its second, third and fifth seasons - and average viewing figures often exceeded 30 million.
+It was the most-watched show on American television for three years — in its second, third and fifth seasons — and average viewing figures often exceeded 30 million.
 At its peak, the show attracted 47.8 million viewers.
 Wyle and Clooney guest-starred as doctors in an episode of Friends (1995) and Wyle played an exaggerated version of himself in the sitcom The Larry Sanders Show (1995), sharing scenes with Mandy Patinkin, a family friend.
 He appeared as a doctor in Sesame Street (1996) and as a veterinarian in a Margulies-hosted episode of Saturday Night Live (2000).
 For his performance in ER, Wyle was nominated for five consecutive Emmy Awards for Outstanding Supporting Actor in a Drama Series and three consecutive Golden Globe Awards for Best Supporting Actor.
 As part of the ensemble cast, he won four Screen Actors Guild Awards, with a further three nominations.
 By 2001, Wyle had become one of the highest-paid actors in history for a television drama, earning an estimated $9 million per season.

 In between seasons of ER, Wyle continued to do film work.
 He was offered parts in Spielberg's Saving Private Ryan (1998) and Clooney's Good Night, and Good Luck (2005) but was unable to accept either due to ERs nine-month filming schedule.
 He starred in the independent family drama The Myth of Fingerprints (1997) and made a cameo in the comedy Can't Stop Dancing (1999).
 He portrayed Steve Jobs in TNT's Pirates of Silicon Valley (1999), which was filmed concurrently with ER.
 Wyle was apprehensive about the role until he watched the documentary Triumph of the Nerds and then "knew I'd kick myself for the rest of my life if I didn't play this part."
-Caryn James of The New York Times said the role was "savvily" played while Steve Silberman of Wired found the resemblance "uncanny" and noted that the actor "nails Steve Jobs' body language."
+Caryn James of The New York Times said the role was "savvily" played, while Steve Silberman of Wired found the resemblance "uncanny" and noted that the actor "nails Steve Jobs' body language."
 Jobs himself considered the television movie "brutal" and "mean-spirited": "But as an actor, Noah Wyle definitely had done his homework on me in terms of my mannerisms and my quirks.
 So I called him the next day, just to tell him I thought he did a nice job."
 At Jobs' invitation, Wyle addressed the 1999 NY Macworld Expo audience in character.
 He then had a series of supporting roles; playing the President's interpreter in the televised broadcast play Fail Safe (2000), a science teacher in the thriller Donnie Darko (2001), a mob enforcer in Scenes of the Crime (2001), an unsupportive husband in White Oleander (2002) and a corrupt police officer in Enough (2002).
 Wyle had starring roles in the TNT adventure movie The Librarian: Quest for the Spear (2004) and the independent drama The Californians (2005).